 - Optimizing the level of capital you deploy for such risks, within the parameters set by the business.

 - Establishing and managing the captive in its chosen domicile.

-Our global team of 450 captive professionals comes from a range of backgrounds, including insurance, reinsurance, accounting, taxation, and law.
+We advise on captive insurance options for mining companies around the world.
+Our global team of 450 captive professional comes from a range of backgrounds, including insurance, reinsurance, accounting, taxation, and law.